Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 User interactions with local or push notifications can be tracked by invoking the `collectMessageInfo` API.
 After the API is invoked, a network request is made to Campaign that contains the message interaction event.

 {% hint style="warning" %}
 The code samples below are provided as examples on how to correctly invoke the `collectMessageInfo` API.
 The Campaign documents on local and push notification tracking are the recommended source for the proper implementation of local and push notification message tracking.
-The Campaign document regarding local notification tracking can be seen at [Implementing local notification tracking](https://helpx.adobe.com/campaign/kb/local-notification-tracking.html#Description) and the document regarding push notification tracking can be see at [Push Tracking](https://helpx.adobe.com/campaign/kb/push-tracking.html).
+The Campaign document about local notification tracking is [Implementing local notification tracking](https://helpx.adobe.com/campaign/kb/local-notification-tracking.html#Description) and the Campaign document about push notification tracking is [Push Tracking](https://helpx.adobe.com/campaign/kb/push-tracking.html).
 {% endhint %}

 {% tabs %}